 “Tychicus, a beloved brother, faithful minister, and fellow servant in the Lord, will tell you all the news about me.”

-The second description of Tychicus is that he is a “faithful minister.”
+The second description of Tychicus is that he was a “faithful minister.”

-The second depiction of him is a “faithful minister.”
+The second depiction of Tychicus is a “faithful minister.”
 He was a brother and a beloved brother; he was not only a minister but also a faithful minister.
-He was true to the service of the church at Colosse and the apostle Paul.
+He served God; he was of use to the church at Colosse and the apostle Paul.

 Tychicus was not a well-known member of Paul’s team.
-He was not famous or a name person on the team but that does not mean that he was not successful.
-The emphasis here is upon his character rather than his personality.
+He was not a famous person on the crew, but that does not mean he was unsuccessful.
+The emphasis here is on his character rather than his personality.

 God does not require that we be brilliant or clever in the ministry.
 We do not have to be original.
-God does not expect us to be famous or popular.
-He does not even expect success from us.
-He does expect us to be faithful (1 Cor.
+God does not expect us to become famous or popular.
+He does not even envision success from us.
+However, He does expect us to be faithful (1 Cor.
 4:1,2).

-By the use of “faithful” Paul describes the quality of Tychicus’ work.
-When it comes to our ministry God’s values faithfulness more than anything else.
-He was “Mr. Ordinary” on the team.
+By the use of “faithful,” Paul describes the quality of Tychicus’ work.
+When it comes to our ministry, God values faithfulness more than anything else.
+Tychicus was “Mr. Ordinary” on the team.
 He lived a monotonous life.
-No one wrote him up in the Christian magazines of the day.
-There was no Madison Avenue blood in his body.
-Our generation of Christianity loves to focus on personality, not character.
-It seems to make no difference whether a person is off doctrinally as long as he has a pleasing personality.
+No one would have written about him in the Christian magazines of the day.
+Neither was there an ounce of Madison Avenue blood in his body.
+Our generation of Christianity loves to focus on personality and charisma, not character.
+Today, it seems to make no difference whether a person is off doctrinally as long as he has a pleasing personality.
 It is one big brotherhood at the expense of truth.

 It was not a popular thing to be a Christian in the first century.
-To be a Christian was not fashionable.
-To be friend of a man in jail for preaching the gospel was not very popular position to take.
+To be a believer was not fashionable.
+Being a friend of a man in jail for preaching the gospel was not a very favored position to take.
 That might cost a Christian something.
-Tychicus was willing to pay the price.
+Tychicus was willing to pay that price.

 Tychicus was no scintillating personality.
 He was steady, solid, stable, and faithful.
 He did the little jobs as unto the Lord.
-He did not deem it below him to carry the epistle of Colossians to Colosse.
-He took up the slack.
-It takes a big man to do the little jobs.
+He did not deem it below himself to carry the epistle of Colossians to Colosse.
+He took up the slack where others would not.
+It takes a big man to do the little assignments.
 He did them day in and day out.
 No one patted him on the head and told him how great he was.
 No one interviewed him for a publication.